qdrant/landing_page/qdrant-landing/content/documentation/concepts/collections.md

 client.get_collection(collection_name="{collection_name}")
 ```

-If you insert the vectors into the collection, the `status` field will become `green` once all the points are already processed.
+If you insert the vectors into the collection, the `status` field may become
-In case the optimization is still running, it will be `yellow`, and might be set to `red` if there were some errors the engine
+`yellow` whilst it is optimizing.
+It will become `green` once all the points are
+successfully processed.

+The following color statuses are possible:

+- 🟢 `green`: collection is ready
+- 🟡 `yellow`: collection is optimizing
-could not recover from.
+- 🔴 `red`: an error occurred which the engine could not recover from

-There are, however, some other attributes you might be interested in:
+There are some other attributes you might be interested in:

 - `points_count` - total number of objects (vectors and their payloads) stored in the collection
 - `vectors_count` - total number of vectors in a collection.
 If there are multiple vectors per object, it won't be equal to `points_count`.